jtescher/jtescher.github.io/_drafts/creating-a-metrics-dashboard-with-ember-and-rails-part-three.md

 [part two](/creating-a-metrics-dashboard-with-ember-and-rails-part-two) then that's a good place to start.*

 In [part two](/creating-a-metrics-dashboard-with-ember-and-rails-part-two) we ended up with an Ember app that rendered dynamic tables.
-If you followed along your page should now look like this:
+If you followed along, your page should now look like this:

 ![Part Two Final](https://jtescher.github.io/assets/creating-a-metrics-dashboard-with-ember-and-rails-part-two/currency-helpers.png)